IdanRosenzweig/Daemond/readme.md

 Supporting modern C++ for specifying units, Daemond offers greater flexibility and convenience compared to other popular daemon managers that rely on their own text file syntax.

+## architecture

-Daemond is composed out of two components: the main `daemond` program, which internally manages units, and `daemond_ctl`, a companion program providing easy access and querying of the main `daemond` program. this combination is similar to the way `systemd` and `systemctl` interact.
+Daemond is composed out of two components:
+* the main `daemond` program, which internally manages units
+* `daemond_ctl`, a companion program providing easy access and querying of the main `daemond` program. this combination is similar to the way `systemd` and `systemctl` interact.

+in order to use Daemond:
+1. run the main `daemond` program on the machine (in the background or separate process etc...)
+2. specify various units in any file you want
+3. run the `daemond_ctl` program which will interact with the `daemond` program (via various communication channels like).

 ## usage
 Daemond supports the following operations on units: